 With rule-based template assignment, you can define conditions for each of your job page templates.
-Based on these conditions, your jobs imported from the ATS are automatically assigned to the matching template.
+Based on these conditions, jobs imported from your ATS are automatically matched to the appropriate template.

 The Page Manager: Job Detail Pages

-Via the "..." menu of a job page template, you can edit the assignment rules and view more detailed information about them.
+Via the "..." menu of a job page template, you can edit the assignment rules and view more detailed information.

 Check the "Assigned Jobs" section to see which jobs are now assigned to this job page template.
-There you can see which jobs you have assigned manually and which were assigned automatically through the rule-based assignment of the job page template.
+There you can see which jobs you assigned manually and which were assigned automatically through the template's rule assignment.

 How Multiple Conditions Work Together